Looking Up column: Perseid Meteor Shower is back

 Enjoy the brilliant planet Jupiter rising in the southeast, with Saturn to the left.

 Learn more about meteors showers from the American Meteor Society.
-Visit https://www.amsmeteors.org .
+Visit amsmeteors.org .

 Keep looking up at the sky!

-Peter Becker is Managing Editor at Tri-County Independent in Honesdale, PA.
-Notes are welcome at pbecker@tricountyindependent.com Please mention in what newspaper or web site you read this column.
+Peter Becker is managing editor at The News Eagle in Hawley, Pennsylvania.
+Notes are welcome at news@neagle.com.
+Please mention in what newspaper or website you read this column.